brentstewart/nextpertise/content/posts/210215_network_templates.md

 * Authentication - static, RADIUS or TACACS

 I've created a repository to house all the lab files and each setup will be a separate directory with instructions.

-My goal is to create the definitive set of reference labs.
-I'll be starting soon with the easy one - Cisco.
-I'd appreciate your ideas!